flxhu/picture_frame/README.md

 # Volumio Picture Frame

 Use your volumio as a picture frame when idle.

+* Detects activity on user input and as MPD is playing
+* Scales images to screen, with correct orientation

+# Usage

-> sudo apt-get install fbi
+> sudo apt-get install python-pygame python-pil

-> sudo screensaver.py &
+> sudo pictureframe.py &